Amazing view of old town with Cathedral of St. Peter and Paul, Brno, Czech Republic

 What are the must-see attractions in Brno?

-Book Tugendhat Villa tour months ahead (CZK 350/$15 limited slots).
-Visit Capuchin Crypt mummies (CZK 80).
+Book Tugendhat Villa tour months ahead (~$22 / 460 Kč, limited slots).
+Visit Capuchin Crypt mummies.
 Climb Špilberk Castle.
 Explore Zelný trh market.
 Add 10-Z Bunker Cold War shelter.
 Day trip to Moravian wine region (Mikulov, Lednice château).
-Try Starobrno beer at Pegasus brewery, moravský vrabec pork.
+Try local beer at Pegas microbrewery or Starobrno brewery, moravský vrabec pork.
 Evening: student bars on Veveří or Jakubská streets.

 Why you can trust this guide